 The membership of the Association shall consist of the following eleven (12) classes:

 (1) Class AA (2) Class A (3) Class B (4) Class C (5) Associate

 (6) Affiliate (7) Retired (8) Honorary (9) Class P (10) Student (11) Inactive (12) Class EM

 (Note: Class D members are reclassified as Associates; Class E and EE members are reclassified as Affiliate; Class H members are reclassified as Honorary; Inactive is created and Class S members are reclassified as Student.)

 Class AA - A member must have retired as a Golf Course Superintendent and have reached the age of fifty-five (55) and (1) been a voting member for twenty-five (25) years or (2) a former Board member or (3) a charter member.

 Class A - Golf Course Superintendent - To qualify for this class, an individual must have, at the time of application for membership, at least three (3) years experience as a Superintendent and be employed in such a capacity.
 Class A members shall have all privileges of the Association.

 Class C - Assistant Golf Course Superintendent - To qualify for the Class C membership, an individual must be, at the time of application for membership, an assistant to a golf course superintendent, and shall be presently employed in such capacity.
-Class C members shall have all the privileges of the Association, except that of holding office, other than appointment as Special Director.
+Class C members shall have all the privileges of the Association, except that of holding office, other than election as Class C director or appointment as Special Director.